-5. Either Contracting Party may revoke, suspend or limit the operating authorization or technical permissions of an airline designated by the other Contracting Party where:

-(a) In the case of an airline designated by the Austrian Federal Government:

-- (i) it is not established in the territory of the Republic of Austria under the Treaty establishing the European Community or does not have a valid Operating Licence in accordance with European Community law; - (ii) effective regulatory control of the airline is not exercised or not maintained by the European Community Member State responsible for issuing its Air Operator's Certificate or the relevant aeronautical authority is not clearly identified in the designation; or - (iii) the airline is not owned directly or through majority ownership and it is not effectively controlled by Member States of the European Community and/or by nationals of such states.

-(b) In the case of an airline designated by the Government of the Dominican Republic:
+- 1. Either Contractin9 Party may revoke, suspend or limit the operating authorization or technical permissions of an airline designated by the other Contracting Party where: - (a) In the case of an airline designated by the Austrian Federal Government: - (i) It is not established in the territory of the Republic of Austria under the Treaty establishing the European Community or does not have a valid Operating Licence in accordance with European Community law; - (ii) effective regulatory control of the airline is not exercised or not maintained by the European Community Member State responsible for issuing its Air Operator's Certificate or the relevant aeronautical authority is not clearly identified in the designation; or - (iii) the airline is not owned directly or through majority ownership and it is not effectively controlled by Member States of the European Community and/or by nationals of such states. - (b) In the case of an airline designated by the Government of the State of Qatar: - (i) it is not established in the territory of the State of Qatar or does not have a valid Operating Licence in accordance with the applicable law of the State of Qatar;

-- (i) it is not established in the territory of the Dominican Republic or does not have a valid Operating Licence in accordance with Dominican law; - (ii) effective regulatory control of the airline is not exercised or not maintained by the LACAC Member Sate responsible for issuing its Air Operator's Certificate or the relevant aeronautical authority is not clearly identified in the designation; or - (iii) the airline is not owned directly or through majority ownership and it is not effectively controlled by LACAC Member States and /or by nationals of such States. .

-6. Reference in this Agreement to nationals of the Republic of Austria shall be understood as referring to nationals of European Community Member States.

-7. When an airline has been so designated and authorized in accordance with this Article, it may at any time begin to operate the agreed services, in accordance with the provisions of the present Agreement.
+- (ii) effective regulatory control of the airline is not exercised or not maintained by the State of Qatar or the State of Qatar is not responsible for issuing its Air Operator's Certificate; or - (iii) the airline is not owned directly or through majority ownership and it is not effectively controlled by the State of Qatar and/or by its nationals. - 2.
+Reference in this Agreement to nationals of the Republic of Austria shall be understood as referring to nationals of European Community Member States. - 3.
+When an airline has been so designated and authorized in accordance with this Article, it may at any time begin to operate the agreed services, in accordance with the provisions of the present Agreement.